dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.faded}

 Though it can't learn a Ghost-type Fast Move, missing out on the ideal **Double-Ghost Moveset**, Darkrai somehow ends up as the 2nd best Ghost-type attacker, and by quite a lot too.
 As both Ghost and Dark-types are mainly used to battle Psychic-types and their fellow Ghost-types, the mismatched Moveset is rarely an issue in practice.
 This is a very rare case where not having a Double-Type Moveset actually doesn't cause an issue.\
-Collect Darkrai from 5✰ Raids, and know that it will serve you very well, whether as a Ghost-type attacker or more purely as a [Dark-type attacker.](#darkrai---shadow-of-nightmares){:.heading.flip-title}.
+Collect Darkrai from 5✰ Raids, and know that it will serve you very well, whether as a Ghost-type attacker or more purely as a [Dark-type attacker](#darkrai---shadow-of-nightmares).
-{:.read-more}

 ### Giratina (Origin Forme) - Chaos Itself
 ![Giratina](https://img.pokemondb.net/sprites/home/normal/giratina-origin.png)